EdCharbeneau/edcharbeneau.github.io/_sessions/codepoolusa.md

 ## Cuban mojo chicken wraps with pineapple, roasted red pepper salsa

 Sheri and I moved to Kentucky after living in Florida for most of our lives.
-We missed the Cuban food we were accustom to and started making our own.
+We missed the Cuban food we loved and started making our own.
 In 2010 I took my cooking skills to Louisville Master Chef, (then a local TV show) and won with this dish.

 **Dinner**
 A citrus marinated apple wood grilled chicken, wrapped in a tortilla and topped with smoked pineapple and roasted red pepper salsa.